DeFiCh/pinkpaper/loan/README.md

     - `ACTIVATE_AFTER_BLOCK` _(optional)_: If set, this will only be activated after the set block.
 The purpose is to allow good operators to provide sufficient warning to their users should certain collateralization factors need to be updated.
     - This very same transaction type is also used for updating and removing of collateral token, by setting the factor to `0`.

-1. `setgentoken DATA`
+1. `setloantoken DATA`
-    - Creates or updates generator token – token generated from loan.
+    - Creates or updates loan token.
     - `DATA` (JSON)
         - `symbol`
         - `name`
-        - `priceId`: ID of to tie the generator token's price to.
+        - `priceId`: ID of to tie the loan token's price to.
         - `mintable` (bool): When this is `true`, vault owner can mint this token.
-    - This very same transaction type is also used for updating and removing of generator token, by setting the factor to `0`.
+        - `interestrate`: Annual rate, but chargeable per block (scaled to 30-sec block). e.g. 0.035 for 3.5% interest rate.
+Must be >= 0.
+Default: 0.
+    - To also implement `updateloantoken` and `listloantokens`.

 ### Public